jinenv/faye/README.md

 Game balance and settings can be modified by editing the JSON files in the `data/config/` directory.

 -   `esprits.json`: Contains the master list of all Esprits and their base stats.
--   `game_settings.json`: Controls core economic parameters like starting gold and summon costs.
+-   `game_settings.json`: Controls core economic parameters like starting nyxies and summon costs.
 -   `rarity_tiers.json`: Defines the different rarity levels and their summon probabilities.
 -   `rarity_visuals.json`: Specifies the colors and other visual elements associated with each rarity tier.
 -   `stat_icons.json`: Maps stat names to their corresponding icon coordinates in the stat icon sprite sheet.